 A: We are currently utilizing alternative methods such as phone and virtual surveys.
 The expectation is that as soon as practical and safe, we will work with policyholders to schedule onsite visits.

 Q: How will AF Group handle onsite premium audits?

 A: If an onsite audit is not possible during this time of public health crisis, we will make arrangements to meet at a different location or obtain the needed records electronically.
-As mentioned above, we will suspend any rules against splitting payroll for individual employees as long as the employer is able to provide documentation of payroll splits during the policy period.

 Visiting Our Facilities